-The inquiry process allows you to flush out all the components of your choice and continue asking yourself questions that enable you to go deeper, get more information, gather more insights, and learn more about yourself — who you were, who you are, or who you will be — so that you can use that information to make more thoughtful choices going forward.
-The map is a vehicle to take all the details you can extract from choice and organize them simply so that the insights you gather are easily accessible for your review.
-This is distinct from looking at a choice in narrative journal format, where it’s easy to get mired in the myriad of details and lose sight of what’s significant.
+The inquiry process allows you to flush out all the components of your choice and continue asking yourself questions.
+That also enables you to go deeper, get more information, gather more insights, and learn more about yourself.
+Who you were, who you are, or who you will be?
+So that you can use that information to make more thoughtful choices going forward.
+The map is a vehicle to take all the details you can extract from choice and organize them simply.
+So that the insights you gather are easily accessible for your review.
+This is distinct from looking at a choice in narrative journal format.
+Where it’s easy to get mired in the myriad of details and lose sight of what’s significant.
 In the mapping process, key reflections of the complexities of your choice are distilled and edited down to the most salient and simple nuggets.

-I’ve created three mapping methods which can be used to examine past, present and future choices — an Unfolding Map examines how a choice unfolds in your life over time, a People Map documents how you know who you know, and an Exploration Map provides a deeper inquiry into your emotions and the whats and whys behind your choice.
+I’ve created three mapping methods which can be used to examine past, present and future choices.
+An Unfolding Map examines how a choice unfolds in your life over time.
+A People Map documents how you know who you know.
+An Exploration Map provides a deeper inquiry into your emotions and the whats and whys behind your choice.

-I’ll be sharing much more in my upcoming book, The Alchemy of Choice.
+I share more in my book, The Book of Choice.